another-machine/public-library/packages/amplib-steganography/README.md

 # Steganography

-Encoding data into images and decoding it back.
+Encoding data into images and decoding it back. [./demo](./demo/) has some examples of how to use the library.

 Origin: [ja-k-e/stega](https://github.com/ja-k-e/stega).